Carburetor/log/README.md

 ## TODO

 - [x] Guidelines for logging
+- [ ] LOG_TAGS_LEVEL should be renamed.
+It should bypass any form of filtering for the set level and above
 - [ ] Restructure filters
 - [ ] Testing
 - [ ] Performance